getsentry/craft/README.md

 ### Commit on Git Repository (`commit-on-git-repository`)

-Takes a tarball and pushes the contents to a git repository.
+Takes a tarball and pushes the unpacked contents to a git repository.

 **Configuration**